Learn to make authentic Sourdough

 The School of Sourdough has been Warwick Quinton's vision for many years.
 Warwick's been a journeyman artisan baker, specialising in sourdough and naturally leavened breads, since about 1990.
 Over the years, Warwick has made millions of loaves of sourdough bread, and almost as many Danish pastries, espresso coffees and even croissants!
 He has owned and operated a string of bakeries and cafes, all noted for their unique and extraordinary popularity wherever they found their audience.

-He was still enthused by the idea that his craft might one day find its way back to the center of people's lives - the idea that the bakery provided the staple food for everyone; whether you were a king or a pauper; everybody had to eat.
-The baker was viewed as a linchpin of community life; along with other important professionals like the butcher, the grain and produce merchant, and the smithy.
+He was still enthused by the idea that his craft might one day find its way back to the center of people's lives - the idea that the bakery once provided the staple food for everyone; whether you were a king or a pauper; everybody had to eat.
+The baker was viewed as a linchpin of community life; along with other important professionals like the butcher, the grain and produce merchant, and the ‘smithy’.

-While it's acknowledged that we can never go back to that time, certain aspects of it need to be reinvigorated, so that we don't lose our way any more than we already have.
+While it's acknowledged that we can never go back to that time, Warwick believes certain aspects of it need to be reinvigorated, so that we don't lose our way any more than we already have.
 We need to embrace an economy, a life style, and a value system that places high worth on things truly made from the heart by hand, sustainably, ethically and affordably.
 We need to place some of our trust back into the people we know, rather than the faceless corporate machine.
 Particularly our food.

 Back in 2007, Warwick chose to make what he knew available to the home baker through a blog, Home Sourdough Bread.
 This morphed into another, more general blog, SourdoughBaker.
-This blog eventually paved the way for his own website to take shape. sourdoughbaker.com.au.
+This blog eventually paved the way for his own website to take shape. sourdoughbaker.au.

 In 2010, Warwick started teaching his techniques to the general public from his cafe and bakery, then situated in Hunter Street, Newcastle, NSW.

-Over the ensuing decade, Warwick has evolved this course to become the Sourdough 101 Workshop, and then the Sourdough 102 Workshop.
+Over the ensuing fifteen years or so, Warwick evolved this course to become the Sourdough 101 Workshop, and then the Sourdough 102 Workshop.
 Later, observing that the bakery trade was slowly coming around to the idea that bread should be made the 'old fashioned way' again, Warwick put together the Sourdough 300 Series, specifically aimed at budding professional bakers and journeyman professionals who needed to upskill.
 Now that the knowledge base of the general public has also grown, he has moved on to the Sourdough 200 Series, where people can gain a more in depth understanding of the process of making sourdough bread.

 Warwick's methods have become the production backbone of many bakeries around Australia and the world.
 He has consulted to many of our best bakers, and has taught thousands of home bakers his techniques.
 He has written a number of short guides and booklets, and is known around the world for his continued enthusiastic promotion of the natural baker's craft.